Typeform/embed/README.md

 Support for other libraries coming later.
 [You can help us if you want 😉](#contribution)

+If you need documentation for previous version of embed lib (version 0) [see old README here](https://github.com/Typeform/embed/tree/master#readme).

 # Demos

 We have demo projects to show how the libraries work: